-As at 30 June 2020, the Group has the following capital expenditure commitments:
+As at 30 June 2021, in addition to the Council the Group has the following capital expenditure commitments:

-(i) Additional funds committed \$744k as South Port Group entered into commitments to complete new storm bollards for berths 4 and 8, a light tower at FML, repairs to the service duct at berth 1, a new water connection for the town and ferry wharf and other minor capital projects (2019: minor capital projects \$280k).
+(i) Funds committed \$13.7m South Port Group entered into commitments on a tug replacement and the upgrade to the town wharf access corridor.
+(2020: new storm bollards for berths 4 and 8, a light tower at FML, repairs to the service duct at berth 1, a new water connection for the town and ferry wharf and other minor capital projects of \$744k).